More about CALEM Institute:

 Ultimately, the use of AI to study consciousness and spirituality should be framed by ethical reflection and a thorough understanding of its limitations.
 AI can offer unique perspectives and powerful tools, but it can never replace the depth of human experience and spiritual quest.

 ILIT (Islamic Liberation Intersectional Theologies) is a current of theological thought emerging in the context of contemporary Islam.
-Much like liberation theology in Christianity, Islamic liberation theology seeks to interpret the faith through the lens of social justice and the emancipation of the oppressed.
+Much like liberation theology in Christianity, Islamic liberation theology seeks to interpret the faith through the lens of social justice and the emancipation of the oppressed, through a universal ecological perspective (bergsonian, at large).

 This theological movement calls on Muslim believers to actively engage in the fight against social injustice, poverty, oppression and other forms of marginalization.
 It seeks to emphasize the Islamic teachings of compassion, solidarity and equitable redistribution of resources.